 George Washington Ream was born on Feb.
 22, 1912 in Lower Turkeyfoot Twp., Confluence, PA.
 He was the 11th of 16 children born to Joseph and Sarah Ellen (Harbaugh) Ream.

-George married a distant cousin, Thelma Mae Welsh (1914-1997), daughter of James Franklin and Irene (Miner) Welsh.
+George was united in the bonds of matrimony with a distant cousin, Thelma Mae Welsh (1914-1997), daughter of James Franklin and Irene (Miner) Welsh of nearby Mill Run, Fayette County.

-The Reams produced four children -- Joyce Kathryn Basinger Darrell, Iris "Pauline" Leslie, George Henry "Bud" Ream and Constance Lou Klink Hillegass.
+The Reams together produced a family of four children -- Joyce Kathryn Basinger Darrell, Iris "Pauline" Leslie, George Henry "Bud" Ream and Constance Lou Klink Hillegass.

-George and Thelma lived on a farm between Draketown and Jersey Hollow Road outside of Confluence, PA.
+George and Thelma in the early years dwelled on a farm between Draketown and Jersey Hollow Road outside of Confluence, PA.

-In August 1936, George and Thelma attended the annual Harbaugh Reunion at the Odd Fellows Picnic Grove in Kingwood, Somerset County.
+In August 1936, the couple attended the annual Harbaugh Reunion at the Odd Fellows Picnic Grove in Kingwood, Somerset County.
 In a group photograph taken that day, George stands beside his parents, with his arm around his father.

-George was a coal miner, and belonged to UMWA Local No. 5287.
-In 1940, as shown in the federal census enumeration, the Reams lived in Jenner, Somerset County, where he labored mining coal for the Acost Company.
-Among others, he is known to have worked at the QueCreek Mine in Somerset County, PA in 1954, and to have paid union dues of $1 per month.
+In 1940, as shown in the federal census enumeration, the Reams lived in Jenner, Somerset County, where he labored mining coal for the Acosta Company.
+Among others, he is known to have worked at the QueCreek Mine in Somerset County, PA in 1954 and to have paid union dues of $1 per month.

 The Reams separated and are believed to have divorced.